-In 2012, Louisiana Governor Bobby Jindal released his plan to privatize the state’s 10 public hospitals.
-The transition of two of the hospitals – the E.A.
-Conway Medical Center in Monroe and the Louisiana State University Medical Center in Shreveport – were orchestrated by the Biomedical Research Foundation (BRF) of Northwest Louisiana.
-The firm’s charter was not only to blend the operations of these facilities into a private, nonprofit health system, but also to reduce their dependence on state funding1.
+In 2012, Louisiana Gov. Bobby Jindal released his plan to privatize the state’s 10 public hospitals.
+The transition of two of the hospitals — the E.A.
+Conway Medical Center in Monroe and the Louisiana State University Medical Center in Shreveport — was orchestrated by the Biomedical Research Foundation (BRF) of Northwest Louisiana.
+The firm’s charter was not only to blend the operations of these facilities into a private, nonprofit health system, but also to reduce their dependence on state funding.1

 University Health Reinvents Itself with Revenue Cycle Management

 Transitioning from public to private ownership, UH emerges as a stable, successful nonprofit safety-net hospital system with help from Conifer Health’s revenue cycle services.

 Investing in a financial-clearance center afforded UH the opportunity to clarify its billing process by managing pre-registration, insurance verification and authorization functions.

 Enhancements were made to the claims-editing process by identifying invalid or missing claims data prior to transmission to payers.
 This improvement affords UH a higher likelihood of clean billing and reduces possible denials and the need for appeals.